#BlackGirlMagic: Meet Rosalind Brewer, first female COO of Starbucks

 “She has been a trusted strategic counselor to me ever since she joined our board of directors, and I deeply value her insight, business acumen, and leadership expertise,” Johnson said in a statement.
 “Roz is the right leader to help us realize our greatest of ambitions in this next chapter of our journey.”

-Aside from being a leader in business she is also known for speaking out about diversity.
-During an interview in 2015 she discussed the importance of diversity in a company in which she said is a “priority” at Sam’s Club.
+Aside from being a leader in business, she is also known for speaking out about diversity.
+During an interview in 2015, she discussed the importance of diversity in a company, which she said is a “priority” at Sam’s Club.

 “I demand it of my team and within the structure.
 And then, every now and then, you have to nudge your partners, and you have to speak up and speak out,” Brewer said.
 “I try to set an example.
 I mentor many women inside my company and outside the company because I think it’s important.”